UX source files for a True UX tool

-So I started with these text based wire-frames, perhaps nice for the front-end developer to add at the top of the source code.
-But if you want to put it in a presentation or print out to sketch on, you’d want a normal image.
+I started with these text renderings of the wire-frames, perhaps nice for the front-end developer to add at in the source code.
+But if you may also want an image for a presentation or to print out to sketch on.

 You can also take the source with you.
-As you can see, the source code is a bit more readable as the commands that I entered.
+The source code is more readable as the commands I entered.
 At the top is the layout, and below are the details (attributes) of the blocks.

 You can try it out